ShubhamRasal/blog/_posts/Python/2021-04-10-simple-chat-app-using-udp-in-python.md

 ## What is UDP?

 In computer networking, the User Datagram Protocol is one of the core members of the Internet protocol suite.
-With UDP, computer applications can send messages, in this case referred to as datagrams, to other hosts on an Internet Protocol network.
+With UDP, computer applications can send messages, in this case, referred to as datagrams, to other hosts on an Internet Protocol network.
 It is a connectionless protocol and not reliable.
-It is not used in other chatting apps like facebook and whatsapp.
-The communication speed is comparatively fast than TCP protocol.
+It is not used in other chatting apps like Facebook and WhatsApp.
+The communication speed is comparatively fast than the TCP protocol.
 It is used in online video surfing and gaming.

 * * *

 ## Creating Chat server\[One sided connection\]

-In this setup, Server only receives message and client can only send messages.
-We can utilize the socket library in the python.
+In this setup, Server only receives messages and the client can only send messages.
+We can utilize the socket library in python.

-In server, we have to write below code, which will continuously  in receiving mode using while true.
+In server, we have to write the below code, which will continue in receiving mode using while true.

 ```python
 import socket